E*TRADE vs M1 Finance in 2026

 Extra Services

-E*Trade offers automatic mutual fund buys.
-M1 Finance has automatic investing with recurring deposits.
+E*Trade supports automatic mutual fund purchases.
+M1 Finance uses recurring deposits to automate investing.

-E*Trade, not M1, has extended-hours trading.
-In fact, some ETFs and futures can be traded overnight.
+E*Trade, but not M1 Finance, provides extended-hours trading.
+In fact, some ETFs can be traded overnight (and futures trading is available as well).

-Both brokers have IRAs.
-M1 Finance charges $3 a month for an IRA if the account doesn’t already have a $3 monthly fee, plus a $100 IRA closeout fee.
-E*Trade doesn’t charge these.
+Both firms offer Individual Retirement Accounts.
+M1 Finance charges $3 per month for an IRA when the account holder is not already paying a $3 monthly fee.
+It also charges a $100 IRA termination fee.
+E*Trade does not charge these fees.

-Only M1 Finance allows fractional shares of stocks and ETFs.
+Only M1 Finance offers fractional-share trading for stocks and ETFs.

 Winner: E*Trade